 - If the truck is coming close to turning over but seems sluggish, give it a break and try again.
 If the battery won’t make any effort to turn over, it’s dead and you’re going to need to jump it.

-- If after trying many times the battery is still sluggish, you need to heat up the battery by removing it and bringing it inside.
+- After trying many times is the battery still sluggish?
+You need to heat up the battery by removing it and bringing it inside.
 You can do this as a preventative measure or you can do it if you’ve got the time to wait for it to warm up some.

 Cold Weather Starting For Diesel Powered Food Trucks